 Joanne specialises in housing, community care and public law.
-She is uniquely qualified to provide advice and representation both to individuals and institutions.
+She is uniquely qualified to provide advice and representation to individuals.
 She has an extensive knowledge of Human Rights Law and a significant amount of experience in the area, including having worked for the European Court of Human Rights in Strasbourg.
 She has advised both institutions and individuals on numerous issues, including Freedom of Information and breaches of the European Convention of Human Rights.
 She previously won applause from the Chambers Guide for being “dedicated to her clients” and for achieving “the best possible solutions.”

 Panel memberships: Member of CCPG and HLPG.